Search QuantityWare

 Yes.

 API MPMS Chapter 11.5 2009 provides the calculation logic for such calculations.
-It replaces the historical tables 3, 21 and 51 of ASTM D1250-80 Volume XI/XII.
+It replaces the historical table 3, table 21, and table 51 of ASTM D1250-80 Volume XI/XII.

 This new logic has been implemented in an ABAP function for MQCI conversion groups, which requires a base temperature of either 15 °C or 60 °F. Template MQCI conversion group Q22A provides the configuration example: